llendway/collaborate_example/README.md

 # collaborate_example
-Showing how to use github to collaborate
+Showing how to use github to collaborate.
+Look at me, a new sentence.